rebsonoliveira/sql-server/samples/features/json/product-catalog/nodejs-jquery-bootstrap-app/README.md

 This sample application shows how to display list of products, add, edit or delete some product.
 Front-end code is implemented using JQuery/Bootstrap libraries, and JQuery DataTable component for displaying data in table.
-Server-side code is implemented using ASP.NET Core Web API.
+Server-side code is implemented using Node.js Express4 REST API.
 SQL Server JSON functions are used to format product data that will be sent to front-end page.

 <a name=disclaimers></a>

 ## Disclaimers
 The code included in this sample is not intended demonstrate some general guidance and architectural patterns for web development.
-It contains minimal code required to create REST API, and it does not use some patterns such as Repository.
-Sample uses built-in ASP.NET Core Dependency Injection mechanism; however, this is not prerequisite.
+It contains minimal code required to create REST API.
 You can easily modify this code to fit the architecture of your application.

 <a name=related-links></a>